majabojarska/blog/content/placeholder.md

 +++
-title = "Placeholder"
+title = "Work in progress"
-date = 2024-12-13
+date = 2025-03-26

 [taxonomies]
 tags = ["placeholder"]
 +++

-Placeholder text.
+Come back in a while.
+Planning to post a bit soon!

 <!-- more -->